szepeviktor/BrianHenryIE_mozart/README.md

 ## Breaking Changes

+* v0.16.0 – will no longer prefix PHP built-in classes seen in polyfill packages
 * v0.14.0 – `psr/*` packages no longer excluded by default
 * v0.12.0 – default output `target_directory` changes from `strauss` to `vendor-prefixed`